Ukrainian PM Yatseniuk asks U.S., EU and G7 to freeze Russian assets

 At a government meeting, Yatseniuk asked “the U.S., and EU, G7 countries to freeze Russian assets and finances until Russia withdraws armed forces, equipment and agents.”

-He also said the finance ministry would sell $340 million to the central bank to support reserves and help stabilize the hryvnia.

-Reporting by Pavel Polityuk; Writing by Alessandra Prentice; Editing by Toby Chopra
+He also said the finance ministry would sell $340 million to the central bank to support reserves and help stabilise the hryvnia.
+(Reporting by Pavel Polityuk; Writing by Alessandra Prentice; Editing by Toby Chopra)